 There Are Good & Bad Hosting Companies

-Choosing your host is one of the most important aspect of creating your blog.
+Choosing your host is one of the most important aspects of creating your blog.

 Bad web hosts cause most of the issues people have related to their blog.
 For example, unhelpful customer service and hidden fees are quite common…

 Many cheap hosts also overuse servers to cut their costs—and that leads to your site potentially not working just because many people are visiting some other site.
-Only some cheaper hosts control the resources well, so that your website always works right.
+There are lots of web hosts out there, overpromising and under-delivering.

 Disclosure: Because we’ve used InMotion and found their hosting great, all links to InMotion are referral links. we’ll earn a commission if you make a purchase and you’ll get a discounted price.